 Use of profile

-The typical use of the profile is to define a format for GML files encapsulating datasets packaged as computer files.
+The typical use of the profile is to define a format for GML files encapsulating datasets packaged as files.

 Formats for modes of exchange other than datasets are not required to use these schemas.

 The S-100 GML Profile has been defined to support validation and an application schema may import the GML 3.2.1 schemas or replace the <import> statement in the common elements with an <import> of the GML 3.2.1 schemas.
 To enable validation engines to understand that the S-100-based Application Schema adheres to a profile, the S-100 GML Profile must be declared within the schema.
 This allows the validation engine to select this schema instead of the GML 3.2.1 schema to validate the data against.

-Interpretations

-The schema components of the GML profile which are part of the “gml” namespace are to be interpreted in conformance with GML as defined by ISO 19136, with the exceptions below.

-”Linear” curve interpolation type in datasets using a geographic CRS shall be interpreted as loxodromic interpolation.
+A GML Application schema mirrors the feature/attribute names, multiplicities, types and relationships which are defined in the feature catalogue.
+An implementing system should be capable of unambiguously parsing a GML dataset without recourse to the schema for details of its elements and types.

-Profile for feature data
+Profile for feature data [HA]

 Feature and information types